aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/summaryzoomframe/name/_index.md

 ## name property
 Returns or sets the name of a shape.
-            Must be not null.
+            Must be not None.
 Use empty string value if needed.
             Read/write **str**.

 ### Definition: